apache/openwhisk-cli/notes.md

 ## Notes

+Order of variables: flags -> env -> .wsk

+1. load flags, env, and .wsk (props)
+2. for each value, check and assign in order
+3. initialize client + other variables that depend on valuesz

+config:
+- `auth`
+- `namespace`
+- `edge`

+- [X] load props and env. variables in main init.
+Write a top-level persistent pre-run function to read the command line variables.
+- [ ] add setter functions
+  + [ ] `auth`
+  + [ ] `namespace`

+---

 Thinking about how to persist data in between wsk calls.
 The way that the python version does it is to write to a file on disk.
 What other ways are there to do this?
 - How does github cli do this ?